Our Upcoming Races

 Wael S. - 4:00 pacer

 Wael has been running since 2008.
-He has completed several 50K trail races, several half marathons and full marathons.
+He has completed several ultra trail races, several half marathons and full marathons.
 He enjoys trail running with the Kansas City Trail Nerds.
-Wael completed two 50 mile ultra runs in 2012.
+Wael completed two 100 mile ultra runs with a sub-24 hour finish in Feb, 2014.

 Dave K. - 4:10 pacer